partlyhuman/rgb-switcher/README.md

 ### Sega Genesis/Megadrive

-Seems to use a much higher voltage, incorporate a voltage divider of around 1:2 on RGBC, using the breakout PCB or the customizable daughterboard.
+Seems to use a much higher voltage, incorporate a voltage divider of around 1:2 on RGBC (for example R1=33Ω, R2=75Ω), using the breakout PCB or the customizable daughterboard.

 ### Arcade superguns